what is niNe inch Nails?

 In November of 2006 a NIN tour would be announced then that coming January, Trent would announce that the next album would be called

-Year Zero.
+Year Zero (Halo 24).
 The tour began in early February with no further word on the new album and no new songs being performed.
 On February 12th someone noticed that certain letters on the back of the new tour shirts were highlighted and they spelled out “I AM TRYING TO BELIEVE”.
 This would begin what would be known as the

 Year Zero Experience and later, as the